The Successes And Challenges Of Developing Accurate Diagnostic Assessment To Inform Next Steps in Teaching

 Tutors will still use their own judgment on top of our independent assessment during a lesson, as any teacher would – they might accelerate through material if they see it’s too easy, for example.

 Second, an online assessment gives us data we can look at and learn from.
 We set ourselves a strict list of standards we expect all our tutors to meet in lessons and the data we gather from our online assessments helps us see if tutors are consistently meeting these standards.

 If a lesson takes too long to complete, our numbers will show it and we’ll investigate qualitatively.
 Why?
 What’s the question pupils keep getting wrong?
 Is something wrong with the distractors?
 Is the question too wordy?
 Or is the question uncovering a very common misconception that we could use to inform and better improve the lessons and the teaching?

 This level of actionable insight at scale just wouldn’t be possible to moderate from all our tutors.

-In your school: We only have an hour a week with your pupils.
-It’s amazing what we can achieve in that time, but it’s not the same as the day in day out contact and knowledge that your class teacher will have about their pupils.
-We are certainly not advocating you move to a purely online / paper assessment process for your own pupils.
-It just needs to be part of the mix together with teacher judgement.
+In your school: We only have an hour a week with each pupil.
+It’s amazing what we can achieve in that time, but it’s not the same as the day-in day-out contact and knowledge that a class teacher has about their pupils.
+We are certainly not advocating you move to a purely online / paper assessment process for your own pupils; it just needs to be part of the mix together with teacher judgement.

 There are more things to assess than a pupils’ subject knowledge.